GEORGIA STATE REPRESENTATIVE

 Mandisha A. Thomas

-State Representative Mandisha A. Thomas represents the citizens of House District 65, which includes portions of Fulton and Douglas counties.
-She was elected to the Georgia House of Representatives in 2020, and she currently serves on the Agriculture & Consumer Affairs, Industry and Labor and Information and Audits committees.
+State Representative Mandisha A. Thomas represents the citizens of House District 65, which includes portions of Fulton and Douglas and Coweta counties.
+She was elected to the Georgia House of Representatives in 2020, and she currently serves on the Agriculture & Consumer Affairs, Industry and Labor and Information and Energy Utilities and Telecommunications.

 As a 15-year resident, business owner and healthcare industry expert, she has become well-known to community residents and has long worked on programs to better her community.
 Her public service has brought attention and yielded results for economic development and environmental justice issues, the need for access to quality health care providers and mental health services and other vital matters.